Our Gracious Sponsor:

 It’s a pleasure to have you.
-Mark is the author of Dirt Rich, the ultimate guide to helping you build a passive income, the Owner of Frontier Properties, a very reputable and successful land investing company.
+Mark is the author of Dirt Rich, the ultimate guide to helping you build a passive income from land, the Owner of Frontier Properties, a very reputable and successful land investing company.
 He has been buying and selling land full-time since 2001.
 He has completed over 5,000 land deals with an average ROI of over 300% on cash flips, over 1,000% on deals he sells with financing terms.
 He is dedicated to teaching the most current and relevant real-world land investing methods to his students by coaching and mentoring to help them achieve their financial goals.
 Mark, it’s a pleasure to have you on the show.
 Give the audience a little more about who you are and what your focus is right now.

 I’m a professional investor.
 I make the argument that I have the best passive income model.
 Essentially, it’s a onetime sale.
 I get passive income every single month but I don’t have to deal with any renters, rehabs, renovations or rodents.
 Because I’m not dealing with a tenant, I’m exempt from Dodd-Frank, RESPA or the SAFE Act.
 The game that we like to play is can we create enough of these land notes where our passive income exceeds their fixed expenses?
 We were working because we want to, not because we have to, which leads you to do bigger syndication type deals.
 My model is a great gateway drug into doing larger transactions.

 I’d like to jump into your model and the specifics of it a little bit so the audience can better understand exactly what you do.
 We’ll jump into a few other details, how it relates to syndication and moving from there to syndication.